 Who are we?

-Our team is composed of immunology experts at City of Hope in Duarte, California, under the leadership of John A. Zaia, M.D., the Aaron D. Miller and Edith Miller Chair for Gene Therapy, and at the Translational Genomics Research Institute (TGen) in Flagstaff, Arizona, under the leadership of John Altin, Ph.D.
+Our team is composed of immunology experts at City of Hope in Duarte, California, under the leadership of John A. Zaia, M.D., and at the Translational Genomics Research Institute (TGen) in Flagstaff, Arizona, under the leadership of John Altin, Ph.D.

 In late 2016, City of Hope and TGen formed an alliance to accelerate research discoveries into cures for patients.
 City of Hope is a leader in the fields of hematologic malignancies, bone marrow transplantation and select solid tumors, while TGen brings best-in-class genomic and informatics expertise to efficiently advance basic science for therapeutics, biomarkers and diagnostics.
-Together, they will be responsible for the sophisticated analysis of antibody characteristics in convalescent plasma and correlation to clinical outcomes.
+Together, they will be responsible for the sophisticated analysis of antibody characteristics in convalescent plasma.

-This project is also supported by local institutions, including certain CIRM Alpha Stem Cell Clinics and regional medical centers.
+This project is also supported by local institutions including certain of the CIRM Alpha Stem Cell Clinics and regional medical centers.

 Joyner is leading a national expanded access program (EAP) sponsored by the U.S. government to coordinate the collection and distribution of COVID-19 convalescent plasma for the treatment of individuals with severe or life-threatening disease.